zoraizazeem/Lattice-Nearest-Neighbours/README.md

 # LatticeNearestNeighbours
-This project of mine explores the various science python libraries, such as networkx, opencv and scipy.spatial.Voronoi.
+This project explores the various science python libraries, such as networkx, opencv and scipy.spatial.Voronoi.

 I chose to code my programs in python as I have more fluency in this.